Rebate store inspection checklist

 • 3 years if goods fall under Rebate Item 470.03/00.00/03.00.

-If the inspector is satisfied that the above mentioned criteria are met, customs will approve the rebate application.
+If the inspector is satisfied that the above-mentioned criteria are met, customs will approve the rebate application.
 If the application is not approved, customs can give the applicant a specific time period to make corrections and arrange a follow-up inspection.
 After the follow-up inspection, customs will either approve or reject the application.

 After the initial inspection and approval, customs will still conduct regular inspections.
-This is to ensure that all imported goods are properly stored and accounted for, and that the manufacturer sells the finished goods exclusively to export markets.
+This is to ensure that all imported goods are properly stored and accounted for and that the manufacturer sells the finished goods exclusively to export markets.

 For assistance with rebates and other import and export queries, contact us on 087 550 1038, or fill out this form on our website.